NOTES – 1919 February, page 1. [PMSS_notes_1919_001.jpg]

 FULL INDEX TO COLLECTIONS

 STILL NOT FINDING WHAT YOU WERE LOOKING FOR?
 Alternatively, you can utilize the GOOGLE search box [above] to look up specific topics.
-Also, by using the enhanced AI search engine, the PMSS materials may be connected to information on the expanding Web.
+Also, the use of an enhanced AI search engine for locating PMSS materials will quickly lead to related information on the expanding Web.

 REQUESTING PERMISSION FOR THE USE OF MATERIALS IN THE COLLECTION

-Work is ongoing with the materials in the Pine Mountain Settlement School physical collections and new material is frequently added.
+Work is ongoing with the materials in the Pine Mountain Settlement School’s physical collections and new material is frequently added as it is unearthed.
 Any for-profit use of archival material requires permission from the Pine Mountain Settlement School.
-If visiting in person, research scholars will need to arrange for their visit before arrival at the School [(606) 558-3571] .
+If visiting in person, research scholars will need to arrange for their visit before arrival at the School [(606) 558-3571].
 Appropriate citation of the research material is requested.
-See the following USE AGREEMENTS, citation guidelines, and details for USE and for requesting permissions..
+See the following USE AGREEMENTS, citation guidelines, and details for USE and for requesting permissions.

 If you wish to DONATE material, please see our DONOR AGREEMENT AND DEEDS OF GIFT or contact the School directly (606) 558-3571.